TACC/pfstrase/README.md

 map_nids.py [pfstrase_server] [nid_filename]
 ```
+The nids directory can be examined for example mapping files.
+This step must be done every time the server is restarted.

 In order to import current job data from SLURM either run the script `qhost.py` periodically (crontab) or add as a SLURM prolog script.

 ### 2. Client setup